etorreborre/registry/doc/reference.md

-   `make @a`            | statically check that an element can be built and build it `makeFast @a`        | statically check that an element is one of the registry outputs and build it `makeEither @a`      | make a value and return `Left <an error>` if the value cannot be built `makeUnsafe @a`      | make a value and throw an exception if the value cannot be built
+   `make @a`            | statically check that an element can be built and build it `makeFast @a`        | statically check that an element is one of the registry outputs and build it `makeEither @a`      | make a value and return `Left <an error>` if the value cannot be built `makeUnsafe @a`      | make a value and throw an exceptionerror if the value cannot be built

 ###### Tweaking the registry